santiagoms2404/OnlineShoppingHW1/README.md

 Santiago Marin Suarez
-## Full Stack Homework 1
+## Full Stack Homework 1 Online Shopping
-This site contains information about me such as my resume and portfolio.
-Also, there is a section where I include a brief about myself.

-> This code is also responsible for the user to be able to download my resume, and write a feedback on my portfolio.
+This site simulates an online shopping model.
+It will let the customer fill and submit an interest form.
+They will be able to enter their information such as name, email, phone, password, and a file where they can submit a previous bill.

 The following was used to create this site:
 - HTML
 - CSS
+- Github